AustinMathuw/AlexaPlusUnityDocs/read_the_docs/GS-Part-1.rst

 Integrating the Alexa Plus Unity SDK into your Unity project
 ============================================================

-1. Download the ``AlexaPlusUnity.unitypackage`` from the `Releases <https://github.com/AustinMathuw/AlexaPlusUnity/releases>`_ tab in the GitHub project.
+1. Download Alexa Plus Unity from the `Unity Asset Store <http://u3d.as/1kfP>`_.
-2. Open your project in Unity.
+2. Add the asset package to your Unity project.
-3. Open your newly downloaded ``AlexaPlusUnity.unitypackage`` and import the package.
+3. Make sure everything is checked and click **Import**.

 That's it!
 However, in order to handle the communication to and from Alexa, you need to create your own script to initalize the manager.
 See a Tutorial for a more in-depth implementation.